 9x^{2}+18y^{2}+2xy^{2}+y^{2}-80=1

 Now you can make eggshaped ocean or keyhole cockpits!
-The problem with the formula for an egg shape is that the same parameters that control the roundness of the bottom also make it sharper on the top!
+The problem with a simple formula for an egg shape is that the same parameters that control the roundness of the bottom also make it sharper on the top!
 Dang.
+So in comes reliable German math and fixes everything.
+Se screenshots below.

 This post is probably to be continued after some more research and a good night’s sleep… I bet I can find a way to do this in Javascript and an svg file but not right now 🙂